Canadian public debt: Alternative measures of government debt

-Commonly used government debt terms are gross debt, net debt, and debt securities liabilities.
+Commonly used descriptors of government debt are gross debt, net debt, and debt securities liabilities.
 These measures are often presented as a share of GDP, as in the table below, to gauge the size of debt relative to the size of the economy.
-The debt-to-GDP ratio is a key indicator of the sustainability of government finance, according to the OECD.
+The debt-to-GDP ratio is a key indicator of the sustainability of government finances, according to the OECD.

-Gross debt, also called "total debt", consists of all liabilities that require payment of principal or interest at some point in the future.
-Gross debt is the commonly used measure of debt in international comparisons by the IMF and the OECD.
+Gross debt, also called "total debt", consists of all liabilities that require payment of principal or interest at some point in the future, and includes debt securities, loans, pension schemes, and other accounts payable.

+Gross debt is the commonly-used measure of debt in international comparisons by the IMF and the OECD.

 Net Debt is gross debt minus financial assets.
-It takes into account the financial assets governments hold, such as investments to cover the liabilities associated with civil servants' (government employee) pension plans.
-An issue with calculating net debt is that some government assets are difficult to value.
-Examples of difficult-to-value assets include nonmarketable equity investments, and loans that might never be repaid if the loan-receiving firms become insolvent.
+It takes into account the financial assets governments hold, such as investments to cover the liabilities associated with civil servant (government employee) pension plans.
+An issue with calculating net debt is that some government assets are difficult to value (for example, nonmarketable equity investments, and loans that might never be repaid if the loan recipients become insolvent).

-Another issue with net debt is which government assets should be included.
-The Department of Finance's method to calculate net debt has been criticized for including the assets (but not the liabilities) of the Canada Pension Plan (CPP) and Quebec Pension Plan (QPP).
-Yakabuski and Clemens and Palacios argue that the Department of Finance methodology understates net debt, since CPP and QPP assets are set aside to pay for future public retirement plan benefits, so they are not available to also pay down government debt.
+Another issue with net debt is the assets to be included.
+The Department of Finance's method of calculating net debt has been criticized for including the assets (but not the liabilities) of the Canada Pension Plan (CPP) and Quebec Pension Plan (QPP).
+This may cause an understatement of net debt since CPP and QPP assets are set aside to pay for future public retirement plan benefits, so they are not available to also pay down government debt.

-Debt securities liabilities are liabilities in the form of debt securities (chiefly bonds and bills.)
-Government debt securities provide a useful measure of government debt as they are a large share of government debt (76.2% in 2020), and are relatively straightforward to measure.
-By contrast, the second largest debt component, employee pension plan liabilities, are less easy to value as they depend on employee longevity and the pension plan investment returns over many years.
+Debt securities liabilities are liabilities in the form of debt securities (chiefly bonds and bills).
+Government debt securities provide a useful measure of government debt as they are a large share of government liabilities (74.4% in 2024/25) and are relatively straightforward to measure.

+By contrast, another major debt component, government employee pension plan liabilities, are less easy to value as they depend on employee longevity and future pension plan investment returns.

 Debt securities can be valued at market value or at book value (also called the "nominal value").

 The value of a debt security measured at market prices is most relevant for a purchaser (price varies with changes in market yields).

-However, the book value is more relevant for a government issuing a security because the book value indicates the amount owing to the creditor at any moment.
+However, the book value is more relevant for the government issuing the security because the book value indicates the amount owed to the creditor.

-In 2021, the book value of debt securities liabilities for the consolidated Canadian general government was about 1% lower than the market value ($2,187 billion at book value vs. $2,202 billion at market value), and about 2% higher for the federal government ($1,246 billion at book value vs. $1,227 billion at market value.)
+In 2024, the book value of debt securities liabilities for the consolidated Canadian general government was about 2.8% higher than the market value ($2,591 billion at book value vs. $2,520 billion at market value).